tejbans/tejbans.github.io/_posts/2016-10-12-Javascript-Basics.md

 **Scope**

 Everything in JavaScript is executed in an execution context.
-For example a function invocation creates a new execution context whithin which that function is executed.
-This execution context also get a reference to its outer environment.
+For example a function invocation creates a new execution context, within which that function is executed.
+This execution context also gets a reference to its outer environment.
 This outer environment or context is called global scope.
 Variables and functions defined here are available everywhere.
-Whereas in the function context variables and fucntions defined here are only available within this function.
+Whereas in the function context, variables and functions defined there are only available within that function.